DonaldWalton1836/Disease_Database_Project/README.md

 Important commands to remember:
 "git pull" = get any updated information put into the repo.
+Make sure to do these next three everytime you plan to update the repo:
 "git add ." = Set up your new files or folders or updates for upload.
 The period is important so it grabs all of your files.
 "git commit -m " " " = committing your code into the repo and adding a comment to it if you want to give everyone else a little message around it.
 "git push" = pushes your code to appear on the repo.